flavioaiello/container-practices/README.md

 CMD ["su-exec", "myone", "myprocess"]
 ```

-## Use a zombie reaper
+## Cleanup zombie processes
-This one is deprecated as soon the `init: true` property is available on docker compose v3.x recipes.
-For now, `tini` is recommended for single process containers and must be included as shown below:
+Using Docker 1.13 or greater, tini is included in Docker itself.
+This includes all versions of Docker CE.
+To enable Tini, just pass the `--init` flag to `docker run`.
+When deploying using `docker stack deploy` or `docker-compoose` this property is missing.
+As soon the `init: true` property is available on docker compose v3.x recipes, the explicit setup on `Dockerfile` and `entrypoint.sh` as shown below is deprecated.

 ### Example `Dockerfile` excerpt
 ```